andrewlee977/shopify_technical_challenge_submission/Question-2-SQL.md

 c.
 What product was ordered the most by customers in Germany?

 WITH table1 AS (
       SELECT *
       FROM Orders
-WHERE CustomerID IN (
-                    SELECT CustomerID FROM Customers WHERE Country = 'Germany') )
+      WHERE CustomerID IN ( SELECT CustomerID FROM Customers WHERE Country = 'Germany') )

-SELECT ProductName, COUNT(ProductName) as Count_Orders
+SELECT ProductName, SUM(Quantity) as Count_Orders
-FROM table1 a
-JOIN OrderDetails b
-ON a.OrderID = b.OrderID
-JOIN Products c
-ON b.ProductID = c.ProductID
-GROUP BY ProductName
+FROM table1 a JOIN OrderDetails b ON a.OrderID = b.OrderID JOIN Products c ON b.ProductID = c.ProductID GROUP BY ProductName
 ORDER BY Count_Orders DESC
 LIMIT 1;

-Answer: Gorgonzola Telino (5 orders)
+Answer: Boston Crab Meat (160 orders)